AzureAD/microsoft-authentication-cli/docs/usage.md

 4. `--output none` returns nothing.

 ## Setting custom timeout
-Azureauth currently defaults to 15 minutes timeout.
-You can also set your custom timeout in minutes which can be a decimal number.
+Azureauth defaults to a 15 minute timeout.
+You can override this with a custom timeout value using `--timeout`.
+The value is interpreted as a decimal number of minutes.
+The example below will wait 10 minutes and 45 seconds.

 Usage:
 ```